🇮🇱 Hebrew Recommended Learning Material

 In general about the grammar:

 These were the basics.
-The rest you’ll get while memorising phrases and listening ;).
-You can add notes when you notice a pattern in the app.
+The rest you’ll can discover while memorising phrases and listening.
+You can add notes on a phrase in the app when you notice a pattern.

-For your Hebrew pronunciation, here are four videos that go into all possible details, from spelling, phonetics, consonants, and writing rules.
-It’s good to know this, but you’ll be practicing with audio anyways so you’ll be fine 🙂 They are the best resource available for nerds that want to do everything right.
+There was this quite big Crowdfunding campaign out which came, among other things, four videos that go into all possible details, from spelling, phonetics, consonants, to writing rules.
+It’s useful to know this, but you’ll be practicing with audio anyways so you’ll also be fine without it for now:) They’re a great resource for making the details everything right, but might be a bit overwhelming without any phrases.

-If you’re on a computer, use the channels below with the Language Reactor extension, because you can quickly pause the video and look up words you hear.
+If you’re on a computer, use the channels below with the Language Reactor extension, on chrome.
+Because you can quickly pause the video and look up words you hear.
+You can also explore the Hebrew content on their website without downloading the extension (if you prefer not using chrome).

-Again: Have a note on your computer with a link to this page and starting a listening session is only a few clicks or taps away.
+Again: Have a note on your computer with a link to this page for starting with a few clicks or taps.

 YouTube Channels

-With the Google Chrome extension “LanguageReactor” installed you can add double subtitles to any YouTube videos.
-And they pause playing and translate words when you hover your mouse over them.
+With the Google Chrome extension “LanguageReactor” installed, you can add double subtitles to any YouTube videos.
+And they pause and translate words when you hover your mouse over them.

 They even have a selection of channels and video inside their app:

-Here is a link that works on your computer about sweets and you can practice recognising words for 30 minutes.
+Here is a link that works on any browser about sweets and you can practice recognising words for 30 minutes.
 It is spoken in a slow way.

 https://www.languagereactor.com/c/iw/yt/yc_UCduMxl0ur61T8YXIIN913GQ/yt_zD3l3tBjOGo